Statement of Duties

 the Governor’s Administration, other municipalities, and the School Department; works closely with Intergovernmental Affairs Director to respond to requests and effectively collaborate with key external partners.

-- Builds information links so that data flows efficiently between the Mayor, Departments, The City Council and the public.
+- Builds information links so that data flows efficiently between the Mayor, Departments, the City Council and the public.

 - Collaborates with the Mayor, City Council, Intergovernmental Affairs Director, and other Departments as necessary, to develop policy recommendations.

-presentations; responds to related Board inquiries.
+presentations; responds to related Council inquiries.

 - Tracks local, state, and federal legislation of importance to the City of Somerville; collaborates with relevant Departments to advocate and write testimony of behalf of the City.